Skip to Main Content Header and Footer Templates

 Finding Articles Using Multidisciplinary Databases

-The University Libraries provides some great interdisciplinary databases for you when just beginning to look for articles for your research.
+The WashU Libraries provides some great interdisciplinary databases for you when just beginning to look for articles for your research.

 Interdisciplinary databases are just what they sound like, they cover many different topics.
 For example, if you were working on the topic of feminism is popular culture, when searching an interdisciplinary database, you might get results that were psychology focuses, business focused, or media. the search might provide you with lots of results and some may offer a different perspective on a topic that you had not thought of previously.

-Some examples of Interdisciplinary Databases that the University Libraries offers are listed below.
+Some examples of Interdisciplinary Databases that the WashU Libraries offers are listed below.

-The Videos and Tutorials Tab includes videos that walk you through searching several multidisciplinary databases.
+The How to Videos and Tutorials Tab includes videos that walk you through searching several multidisciplinary databases.

 This is a decorative image